 At the end of the year the automotive community is inundated, inevitably, by Car of the Year awards (or the myriad variations of same), underwritten by the enthusiast pubs, consumer pubs, media associations and – of course – Family Circle.
 And in each instance, the pub or association determining these awards attempts to balance what the judging entity likes or respects with what its intended audience expects.
 Motor Trend will typically make their selection in a manner different from how Automobile will pick its All-Stars or Car and Driver selects its Ten Best.
 And as you’d guess, the Texas Auto Writers approach their selection of Truck of Texas differently than the New England Motor Press establishes its criteria.
 Forgawdsake.

 At txGarage, we’re a collection of enthusiasts ranging in age from their 20s to our 60s, with life experiences encompassing journalism and tech to event planning and PR.
 We all like our cars, many trucks and some SUVs.
 But we’d be hard-pressed to select just one vehicle per category.
 So, here are our individual nominees for Car, Truck and SUV of the Year, just like the big-name panelists do it at Motor Trend.
 Of course, we do it without an expense account.
+If you store your vehicles in your garage and your garage door seems to be malfunctioning, then make sure to contact garage door services to get it repaired

 Car of the Year: Toyota Avalon Hybrid Limited